-Queensland Law Society (QLS) Incorporated is committed to ensuring that personal information collected is dealt with in accordance with the Information Privacy Principles contained in the Information Privacy Act 2009.
+Queensland Law Society Incorporated (QLS, we, us or our) is committed to ensuring that personal information collected is dealt with in accordance with the Information Privacy Principles contained in the Information Privacy Act 2009 and the Australian Privacy Principles contained in the Privacy Act 1988 (Cth).

 QLS does not generally provide mailing lists for direct commercial purposes.
 However, these lists may be used for promotional purposes, particularly in relation to member benefits.
-If a member of QLS does not wish their details to be included in such lists, the member should advise the membership Records department of QLS in writing.
+If a member of QLS does not wish their details to be included in such lists, the member should advise Records and Member Services department of QLS in writing.

 When you visit the QLS website, our server records your visit and logs certain information for statistical and diagnostic purposes only.
 A tracking cookie is used which identifies the user over an entire browsing session and also over repeat visits to the website.
 In the unlikely event of an investigation, a law enforcement agency may exercise a warrant to inspect activity logs.